Copyright © 2006-2010 Davor Ocelic

 You do not need to follow any external links; however, the links have been provided both throughout the article and listed all together at the end, to serve as pointers to more precise technical treatment of individual topics.

-These entries (called "principals") consist of principal names, secret keys, key aging information and Kerberos-specific data.
-They're created or modified using a Kerberos-specific administrative tool.
+These entries (called "principals") consist of principal names, secret keys, key aging (expiry) information, and Kerberos-specific data.
+They are created or modified using a Kerberos-specific administrative tool called kadmin.

 When users type in their principal name and password anywhere on